-- 3.1 Taken from Working together to improve attendance: - 3.1.1 "The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
+Taken from Working together to improve attendance:

+- "The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
 It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by education otherwise than at a school."
-(Paragraph 9) - 3.1.2 "Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
+(Paragraph 10) - "Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
 This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school."
-(Paragraph 10)
+(Paragraph 11)

-- 3.2 This policy meets the requirements of the working together to improve school attendance from the Department for Education (DfE), and refers to the DfE's statutory guidance on school attendance parental responsibility measures.
-These documents are drawn from the following legislation setting out the legal powers and duties that govern school attendance: - 3.2.1 Part 6 of The Education Act 1996 - 3.2.2 Part 3 of The Education Act 2002 - 3.2.3 Part 7 of The Education and Inspections Act 2006 - 3.2.4 The Education (Pupil Registration) (England) Regulations 2006 (and 2010, 2011, 2013, 2016 amendments) - 3.2.5 The Education (Penalty Notices) (England) (Amendment) Regulations 2013 - 3.2.6 This policy also refers to the DfE's guidance on the school census, which explains the persistent absence threshold.
+This policy is based on the Department for Education's (DfE's) statutory guidance on working together to improve school attendance (applies from 19 August 2024) and school attendance parental responsibility measures.
+The guidance is based on the following pieces of legislation, which set out the legal powers and duties that govern school attendance:

+- Part 6 of The Education Act 1996 - Part 3 of The Education Act 2002 - Part 7 of The Education and Inspections Act 2006 - The Education (Pupil Registration) (England) Regulations 2006 (and 2010, 2011, 2013, 2016 amendments) - The School Attendance (Pupil Registration) (England) Regulations 2024 - The Education (Penalty Notices) (England) (Amendment) Regulations 2013 and the 2024 amendment - This policy also refers to the DfE's guidance on the school census, School census guidance, Keeping Children Safe in Education, Mental health issues affecting a pupil's attendance: guidance for schools